 In the whistleblower lawsuit, the plaintiff claimed that Aearo Technologies and its subsequent purchaser, 3M, knew of the defect in their earplugs as early as 2000.
-However, they covered it up in a sham testing procedure and then used the results of that testing process to secure lucrative contracts with the military.
+However, they covered it up in a sham testing procedure and then used the results of that testing process to secure lucrative contracts with the U.S. Department of Defense.

 According to the qui tam lawsuit, Aearo had to test their earplugs and achieve a noise reduction rating (NRR) requirement for the military.3 Rather than hire an independent facility to conduct the testing, though, Aearo did it in-house, using its own employees.4

-This testing found that the yellow side of the CAEv2 was scoring a -2 NRR – meaning it was actually magnifying sound.5 Allegedly because Aearo knew this would be a suspicious result, it “rounded up” the NRR score to 0 – a score that meant the earplug had no impact on noise levels.6 Aearo then touted this score as proof that the CAEv2 would allow soldiers to interact with their surroundings like normal while using the yellow side of the earplug.7
+This testing found that the yellow side of the CAEv2 was scoring a -2 NRR – meaning it was actually magnifying sound.5 Allegedly because Aearo knew this would be a suspicious result, it “rounded up” the NRR score to 0 – a score that meant the defective combat earplug had no impact on noise levels.6 Aearo then touted this score as proof that the CAEv2 would allow military members to interact with their surroundings like normal while using the yellow side of the earplug.7